Avril112113/SelenScript/readme.md

 ## Syntax
 Please note that the syntax may change as this is work in progress!
 The syntax of SelenScript is directly a extension of Lua 5.4
-This dose not mean you can't use it for other Lua versions (propper support maybe added later)
+This dose not mean you can't use it for other Lua versions (proper support maybe added later)

 Typing info
 ```Lua